yassirzerko/End2End-ToneGen-NLP/README.md

-# End2End Machine learning project: From automated text generation to deployed tone classifier
+# End2End Machine learning project: From automated text generation to docker deployable tone classifier

 ## Overview
 This project aims to generate text of various sizes and tones using the OpenAI API, store the generated texts in MongoDB Atlas, analyze and clean them, apply different word embedding NLP techniques (Bag of Words, TF-IDF, Word2Vec) with various models, and finally deploy the best-performing model as a Flask API and provide access to it throught a simple `React` client.
 The **end goal** is to predict the tone of input text.